php/doc-base/docs/editing.md

 ## Translating documentation
 The translation process is described in the [translating chapter](translating.md).

+Changes in the English version are eventually picked up by the translators.
+If a change doesn't affect translations (e.g. fixing a typo in English) then the commit message should start with `[skip-revcheck]`.

 ## Validating your changes
 Every time you make changes to documentation sources (both English or translation), you have to validate your changes to ensure that the manual still builds without error.